-FDSA/FTRMA is exposed to the risk that a particular investment or position cannot be easily unwound or offset due to insufficient buyers or market disruption.
-This can affect your ability to realise Units of FDSA/FTRMA, and can also have an impact on the value of Units of FDSA/FTRMA .
-Although FDSA/FTRMA will invest in, amongst others, collective investment schemes and other investment funds (including ETFs (and prior to 2 May 2022, REITs, other permissible investments and business trusts) in which the investors are entitled to redeem their units or shares within a reasonable timeframe, there may be exceptional circumstances in which the units or shares of such underlying funds or trusts are not readily redeemable.
-Absence of liquidity may have a detrimental impact on FDSA/FTRMA and the value of its investments.
+FTRMA is exposed to the risk that a particular investment or position cannot be easily unwound or offset due to insufficient buyers or market disruption.
+This can affect your ability to realise Units of FTRMA, and can also have an impact on the value of Units of FTRMA.
+Although FTRMA will invest in, amongst others, collective investment schemes and other investment funds (including ETFs) in which the investors are entitled to redeem their units or shares within a reasonable timeframe, there may be exceptional circumstances in which the units or shares of such underlying funds or trusts are not readily redeemable.
+Absence of liquidity may have a detrimental impact on FTRMA and the value of its investments.